CUBIIT/Ads-Manager/README.md

 ### Change ads priority (Important!)

-Now after setup every thing then change you ads priorities for all ads like this.
+Now after setup every thing then change your priorities for all ads like this.

 ```java
    public static Integer[] KEY_PRIORITY_BANNER_AD = new Integer[]{